ethauvin/frankfurter4j/README.md

 The project has an [IntelliJ IDEA](https://www.jetbrains.com/idea/) project structure.
 You can just open it after all the dependencies were downloaded and peruse the code.

+## More…

+If all else fails, there's always more [Documentation](https://ethauvin.github.io/frankfurter4j/).